-Join Pulitzer Prize–winning historian Eric Foner for a timely discussion about the history of the battle to inscribe equality into the Constitution.
+Pulitzer Prize–winning historian Eric Foner joins America’s Town Hall for a timely discussion about the history of the battle to inscribe equality into the Constitution.
 The Declaration of Independence declared the truth of equality to be self-evident, but it took the Civil War and the adoption of three constitutional amendments to establish that ideal as part of our fundamental law.
-Foner will trace the arc of the Reconstruction amendments from their dramatic pre-Civil War origins to today.
+Foner traces the arc of the Reconstruction amendments from their dramatic pre-Civil War origins to today.
 Jeffrey Rosen, president and CEO of the National Constitution Center, moderates.

-This program is presented in conjunction with the Center’s exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.
+This program was presented in conjunction with the Center’s exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.